Ga. Comp. R. & Regs. R. 120-3-11-.03 - Submission of Plans for Storage Installations

 (3) Submissions for aboveground storage tanks shall also include the following:

-(4) One set of plans shall be retained by the State Fire Marshal and one copy returned to the applicant with approval or disapproval indicated thereon.
-A copy of the approved plans shall be kept at the installation site during construction for inspection by authorized representatives of the State Fire Marshal or local authority.
+(4) Plans shall be returned to the applicant with approval or disapproval indicated thereon.
+A copy of the approved plans, either electronic or print, shall be kept at the installation site during construction for inspection by authorized representatives of the State Fire Marshal or local authority.

 (5) Construction or the storage tank installation, or associated equipment, shall not commence until the plans have been approved and returned to the applicant.